zaferguler0/StudentTrackingApp/README.md

 ## Getting Started

-This project is a basic Flutter application.
+This project is a basic students tracking system application.
+You can add student, delete, uptade and selecet avatar for student.

 ## Images